DimitriVityk/AndroidProjects/README.md

 # AndroidProjects
-A collection of my android projects
+A collection of my android projects.
+The descriptions below are in reverse-chronological order.

 Defense Commander
 ---------------